 1 Thessalonians 5:11

-Out church service goes from 10:30 am-12:00 pm.
+Our worship service goes from 10:00 am-11:30 pm.
 We start with announcements and prayer, then we sing 4-5 songs.
 We have a Scripture reading and a time of corporate prayer.
 Following prayer, there will be a 35-45 minute sermon, followed by a closing song.

 We encourage our members to worship God through giving, though we offer the opportunity to do so discretely through an offering box in the back.
 We take a monthly benevolence offering which funds those in our church and community who are in need.